-Canon 5D versus Panasonic FZ2500
+Canon 5D vs Panasonic FZ2500

 The Canon EOS 5D and the Panasonic Lumix DMC-FZ2500 (labelled Panasonic FZ2000 in some countries) are two digital cameras that were revealed to the public, respectively, in August 2005 and September 2016.
 The 5D is a DSLR, while the FZ2500 is a fixed lens compact.
 The cameras are based on a full frame (5D) and an one-inch (FZ2500) sensor.
-The Canon has a resolution of 12.7 megapixel, whereas the Panasonic provides 20 MP.
+The Canon has a resolution of 12.7 megapixels, whereas the Panasonic provides 20 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic FZ2500 is notably smaller (18 percent) than the Canon 5D.
 It is worth mentioning in this context that the 5D is splash and dust resistant, while the FZ2500 does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the FZ2500 has a lens built in, whereas the 5D is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the 5D and their specifications in the Canon EF Lens Catalog.

 The following table provides a synthesis of the main physical specifications of the two cameras and other similar ones.
 If you would like to visualize and compare a different camera combination, you can navigate to the CAM-parator app and make your selection from a broad list of cameras there.

 |3.||Canon 6D Mark II||144 mm||111 mm||75 mm||765 g||1200||Y||Jun 2017||1,999|